 SQL Server 2019 Developer is a full-featured free edition, licensed for use as a development and test database in a non-production environment.

-Once the download is complete, go to the destination folder (in the new loads) and solder on your computer).
+Once the download is complete, go to the destination folder windoad solder on your computer).
 The installation file will look something like this: